neuropoly/intranet.neuro.polymtl.ca/_sources/computing-resources/neuropoly/gpus.md

 ---
-description: How to use GPU Servers at Neuropoly
+description: How to use GPU Clusters at Neuropoly
 ---

-# GPUs
+# GPU Clusters

 This document is being ported from [here](https://docs.google.com/document/d/1X--A2kql4GypfI6fNFIOYA_b6uQdeu2_Kue7n8KkTOU/edit#).